pelchers/dev-profiles-built/ai-docs/flows/prisma-postgres-auth-users-github-combined.md

 // Apply general rate limiting to all routes app.use(apiLimiter);

-// Apply strict rate limiting to authentication routes app.use('/api/auth/login', authLimiter);
+// Apply stricter rate limiting to auth routes app.use('/api/auth/login', authLimiter);
 app.use('/api/auth/forgot-password', authLimiter);